How to Save a Life Following a Cold Water Boating Accident

 Should someone with you suffer from hypothermia while out on the water getting that person into dry clothes as soon as possible is vital.
 Someone with a mild version of the symptoms should be provided sweet beverages that are warm but not laden with caffeine or alcohol.
 Beverages should be foregone when the symptoms indicate moderate hypothermia, and medical attention should be sought in a timely manner.

 When someone appears to have severe hypothermia, that individual is in serious danger and may even be unconscious.
 Even if he or she does not appear to have a pulse or be breathing, the instinct to perform CPR should be avoided.
 This is because it could actually lead to cardiac arrest.
-The best course of action is to get that person into dry clothes—even if they appear dead—and seek medical help immediately.
+The best course of action is to get that person into dry clothes - even if they appear dead - and seek medical help immediately.

 There are multiple reasons why boating accidents occur, regardless of the time or year or temperatures.
 When negligence on the part of another is believed to have played a role, a personal injury lawsuit may be appropriate.
 Should this route be decided, a personal injury attorney may be able to help review the merits of your claim and potentially build a robust argument for your case.